Tanyaoof/Green-Building-Consulting-Project/README.md

 ---

+## Recommendations

+For cost-conscious, sustainability-aligned builders in India:

+- Adopt **LC³ cement**, **fly ash bricks**, and **recycled aggregates** to lower emissions without major cost spikes.
+- Avoid hempcrete and green roofs in small residential buildings due to high upfront and maintenance costs.
+- Reserve **green roofing** for **multi-storey buildings** (e.g., 8+ floors) where long-term cooling benefits, stormwater management, and ecosystem integration justify the investment.
+- Use **solar reflective paints** and **low-VOC finishes** to improve indoor comfort and air quality at a marginal cost increase.
+- Prioritize local sourcing to reduce transport-related emissions and costs.

+---
 ## Data Structure and Methodology

 - A comparative cost and energy analysis was performed for traditional vs green materials across walling, roofing, flooring, structure, paints, and insulation.